khulnasoft/khulnasoft/doc/dev/background-information/codemonitoring/index.md

 4. Take a look at the [background workers](https://github.com/khulnasoft/khulnasoft/blob/main/internal/codemonitors/background/background.go) and look through each of the jobs that run in the background.
-5. Start up Sourcegraph locally, connect to your local db instance, create a code monitor from the UI and follow its life cycle in the db.
+5. Start up Khulnasoft locally, connect to your local db instance, create a code monitor from the UI and follow its life cycle in the db.
 Start by looking at `cm_queries` and `cm_trigger_jobs`.
 Depending on the search query you defined you might have to wait a long time before the first action is